Flagstone

 Educational outcomes in Flagstone fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 11.0%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 8.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.2%).
-Vocational credentials are prevalent, with 47.7% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (35.9%).
-Educational participation is high, with 35.4% of residents currently enrolled in formal education, comprising 14.1% in primary, 10.7% in secondary, and 3.2% in tertiary education.
+Bachelor degrees are most common at 8.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.2%).
+Trade and technical skills are prevalent, with 47.7% of residents aged 15+ holding vocational credentials - advanced diplomas (11.8%) and certificates (35.9%).
+Educational participation is high at 35.4%, including 14.1% in primary education, 10.7% in secondary education, and 3.2% pursuing tertiary education.

 Educational participation is notably high, with 35.4% of residents currently enrolled in formal education.
 This includes 14.1% in primary education, 10.7% in secondary education, and 3.2% pursuing tertiary education.